Can You add a roof deck to a townhouse in NYC?

-In order to add a roof deck to a townhouse in NYC you will need to hire an architect to assess the existing conditions, obtain approval from the Department of Buildings, and design all necessary alterations to complete the project.
-You will need permits from DOB, and LPC in the case of Landmark Townhouses.
-In some cases you may need to obtain a new Certificate of Occupancy.
+When adding a roof deck to a townhouse in NYC, you will need to hire an architect to assess the existing conditions, obtain approval from the Department of Buildings, and design all necessary alterations to complete the project.
+You will need permits from DOB and LPC in the case of Landmark Townhouses.
+In some cases, you may need to obtain a new Certificate of Occupancy.

 Adding a Roof Deck

 Adding a roof deck is more complicated than most people think.
-In most cases the easiest part of the project is building the deck.
-The majority of the money and time that goes into building a rooftop deck in New York city will go to all the other things you need to accommodate the roof deck.
+Usually, the easiest part of the project is building the deck.
+Most of the money and time that goes into making a rooftop deck in New York City will go to all the other things you need to accommodate the roof deck.

-If you are planning to add a roof deck to your townhouse the first thing you should do is call an architect.
-You discuss the project and fully understand what is involved.
-As an architect I always try my best to prepare people for what it takes to complete their project.
+If you are planning to add a roof deck to your townhouse, the first thing you should do is call an architect.
+You can discuss the project and fully understand what is involved.
+As an architect, I always try to prepare people for what it takes to complete their projects.

 Structural Analysis for a Roof Deck

-The first step to adding a rooftop deck on a townhouse is the structural analysis.
-We need to assess the existing conditions and determine if the roof structure can support the weight of the pavers and the required live load as specified in the New York city Building code.
+The first step to adding a rooftop deck to a townhouse is the structural analysis.
+We need to assess the existing conditions and determine if the roof structure can support the weight of the pavers and the required live load as specified in the New York City Building Code.

-When performing a structural assessment we will need to see the roof structure which will be wood joists if you have an old townhouse.
-If the joists on the roof are not exposed we will have a contractor come and do a few probes.
-This means making some holes in the ceilings and where the ceiling meets the wall.
-With these probes we can see the size and spacing of the joist as well as determine the condition.
+When performing a structural assessment, we will need to see the roof structure, which will be wood joists if you have an old Townhouse or Brownstone.
+If the joists on the roof are not exposed, we will have a contractor come and do a few probes.
+Probing means making holes in the ceilings and where the ceiling meets the walls.
+With these probes, we can see the size and spacing of the joist as well as determine their condition.
 Sometimes we find joists that are sagging, rotten, or pulling out of the masonry wall.
-These are all issues that need to be addressed.
+These are all issues that we need to address.

-Once the assessment is complete our team can determine the structural capacity of the roof.
-If the math works out your roof can support a deck, if not we will need to design a system to reinforce the roof.
+Once the assessment is complete, our team can determine the roof’s structural capacity.
+If the math works out, your roof can support a deck.
+If not, we will then design a system to reinforce the roof.
 There is more than one way to add structure to the roof.
-One option is to completely replace the roof joists.
-Another way is to sister the roof joists.
-This means adding a second joist next to each existing joist and bolting them together to make a double joist.
+One option is to replace the roof joists completely.
+Another way is to Sister the Roof Joists.
+Sistering means adding a second joist next to each existing joist and bolting them together to make a double joist.
 The third option is to put a new structure over the existing roof.
-The existing conditions will greatly impact which route we take.
+The current conditions will significantly impact which route we take.

-This project was a full gut renovation with a new room addition on the roof of the Brownstone.
-The entire roof structure was rebuilt to accommodate the addition of the new room and deck.
-If you want to learn more about rooftop additions we have another post on Adding an Addition to a Brownstone in NYC.
+In the photo below, you can see one of our projects.
+We fully gut renovated this Brownstone and built a new addition on top with a roof deck.
+We rebuilt the entire roof structure to accommodate the new room and deck.
+If you want to learn more about rooftop additions, we have another post on Adding an Addition to a Brownstone in NYC.

 Roof Membrane

-If you are going to add a deck on top of your roof membrane you w make it more difficult to replace the membrane in the future.
-This means maybe now is a good time to do so.
-The membrane should be evaluated and it ma be time to do new waterproofing on your roof.
-If you are building a whole new structure you will be doing this anyway.
+Adding a deck on top of your roof membrane will make it more difficult to replace the membrane in the future.
+Therefore maybe now is a good time to do so.
+The membrane should be evaluated, and it may be time to do new waterproofing on your roof.
+If you are building a whole new structure, you will do this anyway.

 Adding Guardrails

-When you add a roof deck you will need to either have parapets or guardrails that are 42″ above the walking surface.
-This may mean raising the parapets or installing guard rails.
-Either way this needs to be worked out as it can be a significant expense in building your roof deck.
+When you add a roof deck, you will need to have parapets or guardrails 42″ above the walking surface.
+Providing gaurs may mean raising the parapets or installing guard rails.
+Either way, this must be worked out as it can be a significant expense in building your roof deck.

 Below is a photograph of the guard rails at a roof deck we designed on a Brownstone in Harlem.